Jett Duffey

-Jett Duffey is an American football quarterback.
-He currently plays for the Hampton Pirates and previously played for the Texas Tech Red Raiders.
+Jett Duffey is an American college football quarterback.
+He played college football for the Hampton Pirates and Texas Tech Red Raiders.

-High school career
+Early life

 Duffey attended Lake Ridge High School in Mansfield, Texas.
 He finished his senior season with over 4,000 passing yards and 48 touchdowns and was awarded the Landry Award as the top player in the Dallas-Fort Worth metroplex and named Mr. Texas Football as the top player in the state for 2015.
 Duffey was rated as a three star recruit and the 14th best dual-threat quarterback by 247Sports.com; he was also rated as a three star recruit by Rivals.com.
 In addition to Texas Tech, Duffey received offers from Houston, Air Force, TCU, and Baylor.